 This DIY home improvement project begins with a tool-gathering process.
 Here is what you’ll need:

-- Hex or allen wrench
+- Hex or Allen wrench

-- Screwdrivers – flat-head screwdriver and phillips screwdriver
+- Screwdrivers – flat-head screwdriver and Phillips screwdriver

-- Pliers – needle-nose pliers may be the most beneficial in this case, when grabbing on small parts
+- Pliers – needle-nose pliers may be the most beneficial in this case, when grabbing small parts

-- Silicone grease or plumbers grease
+- Silicone grease or plumbers’ grease

 - Utility Knife